thephez/original-evolution-whitepaper/README.md

 subscription data each account needs to store in transactions during its life cycle is minimal, the
 penalties of adding this data to the blockchain are minimal too with the amount of additional data
 stored in transactions scaling linearly to the number of user signups.
-Using null­data pubkey scripts in a transaction output to register Accounts also has the benefit
+Using null-data pubkey scripts in a transaction output to register Accounts also has the benefit
 that funds can be burned at the same time that are provably unspendable and can then provide
 a “Fee Balance” for the account (the use of which is to incentivize miners to include changes to
 an Account’s state in blocks).
 However, rather than storing the metadata after an OP_RETURN